CSIGildea/gitemployed/README.md

 # GitEmployed
-Predict how many stars a future worker should have based on the langauge they code in, the size of their repos, the quantity of followers and the quantity of following.
+Predict how many stars a github user should have based on the langauge they code in, the size of their repos, the quantity of followers and the quantity they are following.

+Stars aren't going to be totally accurate, this isn't trying to enforce that.

+It is an example of a metric that can be used to rank a set of people applying for a job, so that maybe if two people are of equal academic background, you would select the one who performs the best in comparison to the rest of the github community, rather than the one github non-active potential hire.

-- I do play on hosting this soon, but with Christmas Exams and other matters before Christmas, it will probably be after Christmas when it gets deployed.
+- I do plan on hosting this soon, but with Christmas Exams and other matters before Christmas, it will probably be after Christmas when it gets deployed.

 <p align="center">
   <img src="https://raw.githubusercontent.com/CSIGildea/gitemployed/master/pictures/homepage.png?token=AYSfNTMqSDcp4_3NYDZEwkiBYId0kbrQks5cDgiswA%3D%3D"/>